chARpack/chARpack.github.io/src/routes/development/00-implementation/01-unity.md

 ## General
 Unity is a well-known game development engine. chARp uses it as a development basis since it provides many useful functionalities.
+This is only intended as a short introduction; for more detailed explanations, see the [Unity documentation](https://docs.unity.com/).

 Unity has two basic modes: editor mode and game mode.
 Editor mode is where you develop, make permanent changes and spend most of your time.